build-on-aws/content/posts/building-a-multi-region-serverless-iot-system/index.md

 openssl req -config ./myCA/ca_root.cnf -key ./myCA/rootCA/private/ca.key -new -x509 -days 7300 -sha256 -extensions v3_ca -out ./myCA/rootCA/certs/ca.crt -subj "/C=SE/ST=Scania/L=Malmo/O=MyOrg/OU=/CN=Root CA"
 ```

-With the Root CA created we can use this to create and sign the Intermediate CA and create a certificate bundle with the Root and Intermediate CA.
+With the Root CA created, we can use this to create and sign the Intermediate CA and create a certificate bundle with the Root and Intermediate CA.

 ```bash
 # Intermediate CA: